 And through the ages standeth sure.”

 In 1980, 200 years after the Burning of Royalton, we moved our Jersey dairy herd from Vermont to South Carolina.
 After college and long before I started carving granite, I sought out my Master Sculptor Gary Sassi.
 As an Executive Chef, years of carving ice with a crystalline structure similar to stone taught me to work fast without abusing the medium.
 More time as a professional wood carver also impressed him.
 Nearly 10 years later, after selling my house in Tennessee and returning to the family farm of my youth in Chelsea, Vermont to care for aging grandparents, I visited Gary’s Celestial Memorial Sculpture Studio in Barre, Vermont “The Granite Center of the World”.
 Gary told me I could start the next day.
-Andy Hebert, the Master Finisher & Carver whose Laquerre #61 racecar memorial is known around the world, was working at the bankers beside me and had little to say to me at first.
+Master Carver & Finisher Andy Hebert was working at the bankers beside me and had little to say to me at first.
+Andy was already an industry veteran, with iconic projects like the Laquerre #61 racecar memorial that is known around the world in his portfolio.
 Within the week, my mother visited and recognized Andy as her cousin.
 At that moment, I became his apprentice and legacy.
 He mentors me to this day.
 After moving 1000 miles from Tennessee to Vermont for family, God opened the door for me to carve.

 As example of how tough this business really is, I unknowingly met another of Barre’s sculptors that first day at Gary’s studio.
 While Gary was gone for lunch, he came by to see a 13′ tall statue Andy had just completed.
 Making small talk, he asked what I planned to do in Barre.
 When I told him I was there to carve but had no experience in stone, he said “Nobody will hire you if you can’t already do it.
 It’s too expensive to train someone with no experience, too dangerous to let you work on something you might break.
 This is a lot harder than you think.”
 He didn’t introduce himself or let on that he was one of the top sculptors in town.
 His words sounded like ones I had heard years before when other sculptors had similarly rebuked me and kicked me out of their studios as I sought opportunity and instruction- “You’re too old, …should’ve started when you were young enough to learn! …not good enough! ….
 Quit wasting my time! …Get out of my studio!“.